 This is a schoolhouse-rockin' CLASSIC.
-Sexy schoolteachers; mini-me kiddo versions of Eddie Van Halen and David Lee Roth; the John Wayne-esque voice of lovable geek Waldo supplied by late Saturday Night Live alum Phil Hartman (Diamond Dave and Phil Hartman--now THAT'S a true meeting of the comic minds); the immortal line "I got my PEN-cil"; an Animal House parody...really now, this one gets an A+:
+Sexy schoolteachers; mini-me kiddo versions of Eddie Van Halen and David Lee Roth; the John Wayne-esque voice of lovable geek Waldo supplied by late "SNL" alum Phil Hartman (Diamond Dave and Phil Hartman -- now THAT'S a true meeting of the comic minds); the immortal line "I got my PEN-cil"; an Animal House parody...really now, this one gets an A-plus.

 3) Britney Spears - "Baby One More Time"